-Tours: $5 for short day tours (normally this is only for the transportation like in Phnom Penh) – affordable tours in Cambodia
+Tours: $5 for short day tours (normally this is only for the transportation like in Phnom Penh) -There are great tours for only $15

 Visa: Free-visa is offered to almost everyone in the world for 30-days (check if you need a visa)